jazi2018/CSE284-Final-Project/README.md

 ``` bash
 git clone https://github.com/jazi2018/CSE284-Final-Project.git
 ```
+From here, the process diverges depending on whether the project was cloned locally or within a Datahub instance.
+### Datahub installation
+All installation requirements should be satisfied provided the Datahub instance is running on the CSE284 docker image.
+Otherwise, the local installation steps below should be followed.
+### Local installation
 Navigate to the repository directory and (optional but recommended) create a virtual environment
 ``` bash
 python -m venv env